HHousen/TransformerSum/README.md

                         even if it was already computed and is detected on disk, and any previous processed files will be overwritten.
+  --preprocess_resume   Resume preprocessing. `--only_preprocess` must be set
+                        in order to resume.
+Determines which files to process by finding the shards that do not have a coresponding ".pt" file in the data directory.
   --create_token_type_ids {binary,sequential}
                         Create token type ids during preprocessing.
   --no_use_token_type_ids